harlow/dotfiles/README.md

 This will create symlinks for all config files in your home directory.
 You can safely run this file multiple times to update.

+Clone all of the VIM repos for Pathogen:

+For additional vim plugins add to the array in `install_bundles.sh` file.

+    $ mkdir vim/bundle
+    $ ./install_bundles.sh

 There is configuration for `zsh` so switch your shell from the default `bash` to `zsh` on OS X:

     $ chsh -s /bin/zsh

-Now clone all of the repos for VIM Pathogen

-    $ mkdir vim/bundle
-    $ ./vim/update_bundles